 Deciding on the right place to put your tree is crucial for its well-being.
 First make sure that indoor trees are placed in a warm environment; outdoor trees (although depending on species of trees) generally require much lower temperatures and should be placed outside.
 Next, most species of trees prefer a bright spot, normally with at least some direct sunlight.

-Learn more about other Bonsai tree care topics, including how to repot a Bonsai tree and what to do in case of pests or diseases, using the menu on your left.
+Learn more about other Bonsai tree care topics, including how to repot a Bonsai tree and what to do in case of pests or diseases, using the menu on your right.